+Last Updated on November 4, 2021

 Finally, there are the ways in which excessive drinking can make stressful events more likely to happen.
 Trouble with family, work, or the law can all be major stress triggers, and can all be caused by alcohol abuse.

 In other words, drinking and stress can form a vicious cycle, each making the other worse.
 While each person is different, if you find yourself drinking more to cope with stress, it may be a good idea to cut back sooner rather than later.

 All of the above may seem dire.
 But in reality, like most things, it’s a matter of balance.
 Moderate drinking may not be harmful, so long as you stay within healthy limits.
 What matters most is developing stress management habits that support your overall well-being.
 There are a number of healthy ways of dealing with stress during difficult times.
-And, if you’re struggling to cut back on alcohol, there are also convenient ways to do so from home.
+Also, if you’re struggling to cut back on alcohol, there are now convenient ways to do so from home.

 Tips for Healthy Stress Management

-If you’re looking for ways to keep stress levels under control during a trying period, here are some strategies that may help you manage:
+If you’re looking for ways to keep stress levels under control during a trying period, these five strategies may help you manage:

 - Set boundaries: Say no to things that place an extra burden on you, and carve out time for self-care.